 We should be getting about 15% of our energy through protein.
 Research suggests that we should aim for a minimum daily intake of 10% protein and a maximum daily intake of 25% protein.

-Vegans and especially vegan kids can have negative health effects when consuming too little protein.
-In fact, too little protein is linked to a lack of growth and impaired immunity.
-In addition, mothers who eat too little protein during pregnancy have a higher chance of having babies with low birth weight.
-High protein has also been linked to negative health effects, including chronic diseases like cancer and kidney disease in later life.
+Vegans and especially vegan kids can have adverse health effects when consuming too little protein.
+Too little protein is linked to a lack of growth and impaired immunity.
+Also, mothers who eat too little protein during pregnancy have a higher chance of having babies with low birth weight.
+High protein intake is also linked to adverse health effects, including chronic diseases like cancer and kidney disease in later life.

 Good sources of protein for vegans include beans and lentils, certain nuts and seeds, soybeans, tofu, edamame, tempeh, certain grains, flaxseeds, chia seeds, broccoli, bok choy, cauliflower, peas, spinach, asparagus, mushrooms, and Brussels sprouts.